lopatin96/Lua-SNES-GenNeurNetwork/README.md

 So we can see a lot of addresses and their values but we don't know which is the right.
 So we need to do a few steps to find it out.

 First, select __`Previous Value`__ and __`Equal To`__ on the right as it is done on the picture above.
-Then click __`New`__ button on the top.
+Then click __`New`__ button at the top.

 Second, go to the game window and move your Mario to the left or right.

-Then return to the RAM Search window and select __`Not Equal To`__  and then click __`Search`__ button on the top.
+Then return to the RAM Search window and select __`Not Equal To`__  and then click __`Search`__ button at the top.
 This way you will eliminate a bunch of unnecessary addresses.
-Then return to the game window and keep changing Mario position during looking at __`Value`__ row in RAM Search.
+Then return to the game window and keep changing Mario position while looking at __`Value`__ row in RAM Search.
 This way you will find out the right address.

 ## How high does Mario jump?
-You can have a problem with "Why Mario doesn't jump?".
+You can have a problem with "Why does Mario not jump?".
 It's because it isn't enough to click "jump" button one time.
 You must keep pressing the button during several frames and the longer you press the higher Mario jump.

 Look at the gifs below.
-In the first case, the button was pressed during 5 frames, in the second and third 15 and 30, respectively.
+In the first case, the button was pressed within 5 frames, in the second and third 15 and 30, respectively.

 <img src="img/low_jump.gif" alt="drawing" width="256px" style="display: inline-block;" /> <img src="img/medium_jump.gif" alt="drawing" width="256px" style="display: inline-block;" /> <img src="img/high_jump.gif" alt="drawing" width="256px" style="display: inline-block;" />